 Built-In Charcoal Grills

 We told you these grills have come a long way.
-Luxury and Premium grill brands like Twin Eagles, Blaze, and Coyote have popularized built-in charcoal pits, which look like their gas counterparts and are installed the same way: by sliding the grill head into a BBQ island cutout.
+Luxury and Premium grill brands like Blaze and Coyote have popularized built-in charcoal pits, which look like their gas counterparts and are installed the same way: by sliding the grill head into a BBQ island cutout.
 These grills are a natural outdoor kitchen centerpiece for charcoal purists and can add versatility alongside a gas grill, not to mention that they’re built from commercial-grade stainless steel for a stunning aesthetic.
 That last point also applies to the Fire Magic Legacy post-mounted charcoal grill, a classic piece of Americana fit for any backyard.

 Charcoal Grills vs. Kamado Smokers

 Kamados, which are essentially ceramic charcoal smokers and grills, are a notable subset of this product category.
 They’re distinct in both shape (these are your egg-shaped charcoal pits) and cooking properties, the latter of which is a result of both ceramic construction and airflow.
 While charcoal grills exchange plenty of air during operation, kamados permit very little airflow when cooking.
 Our Kamado Grill Buying Guide explains these specialized cookers in far more detail, but we thought we should outline at least a few of the differences between kamados and standard charcoal models here.

 As stated above, airflow is one of the biggest differences between these two types of grills.
 For normal charcoal pits, the faster rate of air exchange means they’ll use more fuel per cook (so stay stocked!).
 Construction is another key contrast, and these models are normally made of steel ranging from commercial-grade stainless to inexpensive, painted metal.
 Steel is a great conductor of heat, making it easy for charcoal grills to get searing-hot for burgers and steaks.